-If you’re looking for a satisfying & unique way to enjoy Japan’s most popular spirit, tempt your tastebuds with some of the best nigori sake.
+Looking for a satisfying & unique way to enjoy Japan's most popular spirit?
+Tempt your tastebuds with the best nigori sake.

-Nigori sake (nigori-zake) is a variety of sake that’s unfiltered.
-Unlike many other top-rated sakes, nigori is cloudy in appearance, rather than clear, thanks to fine unfermented rice particles remaining from brewing process.
+Nigori sake (nigori-zake) is a variety Japanese sake that's unfiltered.
+Unlike many other top-rated sakes, nigori is cloudy rather than clear.
+It's thanks to fine unfermented rice particles remaining from brewing process.

 Not sure where to start?
 Check out these top-rated nigori sakes...